shanko/ai_ml_python/README.md

 Alphabetical listing of Python files in this repository:

+- **img2txt_openai.py**: Script that converts images to structured text using OpenAI's GPT-4o model.
+Processes images into JSON format based on a predefined schema.

 - **mcp_client.py**: Client implementation for MCP (Model Control Protocol) to connect to a proxy server.

 - **mcp_server.py**: Server implementation for MCP (Model Control Protocol) with demo tools and resources.